-London’s vociferous mix of grandeur, history, style and culture seems to get more enticing by the year.
-It charms with leafy Royal parks, free world-class art galleries and frothy ale amid wood-clad pubs; it intrigues with ancient streets and grand architecture, and excites with the neon-lit West End, designer shopping and an innovative dining scene that has become one of the richest in the world.
+London’s mix of grandeur, history, style and culture gets more enticing by the year.
+There’s charm in the Royal parks, world-class art galleries and wood-clad pubs.
+There’s intrigue in its ancient streets and majestic architecture.
+And there’s the excitement of its neon-lit West End, around which revolves an innovative dining scene and designer shopping outlets.

-Culturally, London is breathtaking, with its galleries and museums among some of the most prestigious and comprehensive on earth.
-From the natural wonders housed inside the ornate, terracotta façade of the Natural History Museum to the cutting-edge artists pushing boundaries inside the Tate Modern, a staggering number of London’s cultural attractions are free.
+Aside from its icons – from black cabs and red double-decker buses to the soaring spires of Westminster – the English capital’s museums are one of its most memorable features.
+Whether it’s the earthly wonders housed inside the ornate, terracotta façade of the Natural History Museum or the cutting-edge artists pushing boundaries inside the Tate Modern, London’s cultural attractions are stunning and often free.

-Another attraction stealing the limelight in 2013 is the newly-opened View From The Shard.
-Piercing the sky at 1,016ft (310m), the tallest building in Western Europe has redefined London’s skyline.
-Visitors can gawp at stunning city views at 244m (800ft).
-Meanwhile, a series of musical and festival-style events in the summer are planned to mark the Queen's Coronation.
+Another new attraction stealing the limelight is The Shard.
+Piercing the heavens at 310m (1,016ft), the tallest building in Western Europe has redefined London’s skyline, and visitors can gawp at stunning city views from the 244m (800ft) viewpoint.

 Near this architectural wonder is the historic Tower of London, while crossing London Bridge brings you to the glossy skyscrapers of the financial district.
 Beyond this is the creative hub of Shoreditch and trend-setting Dalston with its edgy nightlife.
 To the west of the city, vast Hyde Park is worth exploring, as are the affluent neighbourhoods of Kensington and Chelsea.